caramelthing/devops/README.md

 # devops
 Getting to know Git and GitHub
-This is the first file in the repository :) which is best practice or so i am learning feels crazy to be put forward as the opticore devops guy for the vodafone site
+This is the first file in the repository :) which is best practice.
+I am the opticore devops guy for the vodafone site.

+learning GIt at the mo. verion control.
+Good on windows and linux and Apple OS